Certified Nursing Assistant Programs in Maryland: Training, Certification, and Licensing

 Job Outlook and Salary Expectations for CNAs in Maryland

 The job outlook and salary expectations for CNAs in Maryland are promising.
 With a projected 11% increase in jobs by 2026 and 88,000 registered nurse aids, the demand for skilled nursing assistants is on the rise.
-This growth can be attributed to the aging population and the increasing need for healthcare services in the state.
+This growth can be attributed to the ageing population and the increasing need for healthcare services in the state.

 The average wage for CNAs in Maryland is approximately $15 an hour, with the top 10% of nurse aids earning $50,000.
 With ample job opportunities, competitive wages, and the potential for career advancement, pursuing a career as a CNA in Maryland is a wise decision for those looking to make a difference in the lives of patients while enjoying a stable and rewarding profession.